Since 1998 15,000+ Happy Guests Sherpa Owned & Operated Company

 Remember, altitude sickness can be life-threatening, and it's essential to take it seriously.
 With proper preparation and acclimatization, you can have a safe and enjoyable Everest Base Camp trek.

-Planning an Everest Base Camp trek with an expert Sherpa company is a great idea to ensure a safe and successful journey.
-Mountain Sherpa Trekking is a well-known trekking and expedition company in Nepal.
-We are specialize in organizing trekking trips to popular destinations such as Everest Base Camp trek, Annapurna Base Camp trek , and the Manaslu Circuit Trek.
+One excellent way to ensure a successful trek is by planning your journey with an expert Sherpa company.
+Mountain Sherpa Trekking is a highly reputable trekking and expedition company in Nepal.
+With our extensive experience and knowledge of the region, we specialize in organizing unforgettable trekking trips to renowned destinations such as Everest Base Camp, Annapurna Base Camp, and the awe-inspiring Manaslu Circuit.

 7 steps for re-engaging your email subscribers